jcs/payphone/README.md

 To mount the phone to my wall, I drilled 5 holes into a wall stud and secured the backing plate to the wall with 2 1/4" screws.
 The mounting studs hand-screwed into the back of the phone which allowed the phone to easily hang on the backplate, aligning the 12 holes in the back of the phone to the 1/4x20 threaded holes in the backplate.

-The phone is mounted at the standard height of 63" from the floor to the top of the housing.
+The phone is mounted at the recommended height of 63" from the floor to the top of the housing.

 #### Connectivity